 Natural Disasters Can Leave You Without Water

-Simple Pump hand pump can provide the water to you through your disaster.
+The Simple Pump hand pump can provide the water to you through your disaster.

 In the U.S. 2017 was the costliest year on record for natural disasters, totaling at least $306 billion.
 The cost to individuals will never be known, but includes more than just money.

 The year started off with torrential rainfall in California, marking the wettest winter in a century.
 Parched after years of drought, the rainfall officially brought the dry spell to an end as floods inundated hundreds of homes and landslides buried roads.
 Flooding across Missouri and Arkansas in the spring also claimed 20 lives and carried a $1.7 billion price tag.

 Floods can take out roads and power lines, not to mention a home’s plumbing systems.
 A Simple Pump customer in Montana described how his pump paid for itself after a flood ruined their house water systems.
 His family would have been forced to move to a hotel for a week until the water was restored.